kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 ![Service Catalog upgrade steps](images/sc-migration-to-crds-steps.svg)

 The upgrade to CRDs consists of the following steps:
 1. Make API Server read-only.
 Before any backup, we should block any resource changes to be sure the backup makes a snapshot.
-We need to avoid any changes when the migration tool is backuping resources.
+We need to avoid any changes when the migration tool is backing up resources.
 2. Check if Apiserver deployment with a given name exist. **If deployment was not found we skip the migration**.
 3. Scale down the Controller Manager to avoid resources processing, such as Secret deletion.
 4. Backup Service Catalog custom resources to files in a Persistent Volume.